Model-Informed Flows for Bayesian Inference: Model-Informed Flows: Bridging VIP and Autoregressive Flows

 While a standard affine FAF can represent the initial transformation $T_A$ (generating $\tilde{z}$ from $\epsilon$), it cannot, by itself, fully represent the composite transformation $T_{\mathrm{VIP}} \circ T_A$ that yields $z$.
 To see why, observe that the composite transformation reduces to

 If we attempt to cast this composite transformation into the standard affine FAF form from \Cref{eq:faf} the terms would need to be

 In principle, sufficiently powerful networks in the FAF could represent these forms.
-However, they could not be captured in an affine FAF due to dependence on \(\epsilon\) and prior functions as well as the quadratic form in \Cref{eq:m_i_fail}.
+However, they could not be captured in an affine FAF due to dependence on \(\epsilon\) and prior functions.
+In addition, \Cref{eq:m_i_fail} contains the product \(g_i(\pi(z_i))\,f_i(\pi(z_i))\), which induces quadratic dependence on \(z\) that an affine mapping cannot represent.
 These nonlinearities may be difficult to capture even with an FAF that uses, e.g., multi-layer perceptrons.
 To remedy this, we introduce a generalized flow. \begin{definition} A \emph{generalized forward autoregressive flow} (GFAF) is an invertible transformation \(z=T_{\mathrm{GFAF}}(\epsilon)\), which maps a base random variable \(\epsilon = (\epsilon_1,\dots,\epsilon_D) \sim p_{\epsilon}\) to the target variable \(z = (z_1,\dots,z_D)\) via an autoregressive transformation

 where \(p_\epsilon\) is a base distribution, \(m_i\) is a shift function, \(s_i\) is a scaling function, and \(t_i\) is a translation function.
 Furthermore, an \emph{affine} generalized forward autoregressive flow is one in which $m_i$, $\log s_i$, and \(t_i\) are affine functions. \end{definition}